-According to government data, 70% of people who commit suicide tell someone about their plans, or give some other type of warning signs.
-Over 30,000 Americans die each year due to suicide, but over 800,000 Americans attempt suicide.
-While women attempt suicide three times more than men, men are nearly four times more likely to be successful.
+While 30,000 Americans die each year due to suicide, more than 800,000 Americans attempt suicide.
+Although women attempt suicide three times as often as men, men are four times more likely to be successful in their attempt.

-Warning signs of suicide are not difficult to spot, but professionals differentiate between someone who simply has a passing thought of suicide or ending his or her own life, and someone who is more serious and has a definite plan.
-You don’t have to know how serious a person is in order to help them, though.
+Warning signs of suicide are not difficult to spot, but professionals differentiate between someone who simply has a passing thought of suicide or ending his or her own life, and someone who has persistent thoughts and has a definite plan.
+However you don’t have to know how serious a person is in order to help them.

 Have you ever heard someone say two or more of the following?

-- I won’t be a burden much longer
+- Soon I won’t be a burden anymore.

 Have you noticed them doing one or more of the following activities?

-- Getting affairs in order (paying off debts, changing a will)
+- Getting their affairs in order (paying off debts, changing a will)

 Suicide is one of the most serious symptoms of someone who is suffering from severe depression.
 Common signs of depression include: